solita/solita.github.com/_posts/2015-04-27-intelligent-testing-practices.md

 Intelligent practices of software testing
 -----------------------------------------

 Note!
 I am not using the term “best practice” here. *Intelligent practice* is something that helps people develop their practices into more suitable for their need.
 We actually should stop using “best practice” term.
-Instead use whatever helps us solve the problems at hand.
+Instead we should use whatever helps us solve the problems at hand.
 The problem solving should come from people and their skills.
 Influences should be taken from everywhere!
 Practices should be molded to facilitate problem solving in YOUR context.

 Very well.
 I came up with the following guidelines to help create a better testing environment for me and my colleagues.
 I am not trying to invalidate your practices that have been found to be best fitting for you.
 You should keep the practices you deem appropriate for your context.
-I encourage to revise your practices based on my own findings. it is up to you to change what ever you see reasonable, if anything.
+I encourage to revise your practices based on my own findings.
+It is up to you to change what ever you see reasonable, if anything.

 Fight ambiguity with openness and communication